What is in this leaflet

-For moderate pain, one Tramadol Sandoz capsule may be enough for the first dose, followed by one or two capsules two or three times a day as required.
+For moderate pain, one TRAMADOL SANDOZ capsule may be enough for the first dose, followed by one or two capsules eight to twelve hours a day as required.

-Do not take more than eight Tramadol Sandoz capsules per day.
+Do not take more than eight of the 50 mg capsules per day.

 How to take it